saaya28/rpl-summer-2022/amaan/README.md

 * Made finishing touches on journal club presentation & met with Mariam to go over it
 * Weekly RPL Meeting
 * Gave journal club presentation

+## Tuesday, 7.5.22
+* Spent time debugging the ROS package/workspace error

+## Wednesday 7.6.22
+* Fixed ROS package/workspace error
+* ran into few bugs w/ publisher and subscriber code so spent time on trying to fix them
+* Worked on personal website and resume on overleaf since Raf suggested we create a personal website and create resume on overleaf

+## Thursday, 7.7.22
+* Got publisher & subscriber successfully sending images b/w each other.
+* Met with Rory and we discussed methods to send the data/images from subscriber to the dashboard.
+Decided to use a socket connection.
+Rory explained to me how that will work
+* Began writing code for the socket server

+## Friday, 7.8.22
+* Finished writing the socket server code and ran into a few bugs so spent time fixing them.
+There was one bug that I could not fix by the end of the day
+* Meeting at 11am w/ RPL group
+* Journal Club at 2pm

+## Monday, 7.11.22
+* Socket server portion successfully works now.
+Fixed a bug where it kept saying that the connection/port is already in use.
+I had tried changing ports but it never fixed it.
+Finally realized that if I turned the 'debug' status to False in the Flask App it will fix the error.
+* Dashboard app with the publisher and subscriber nodes now work successfully.
+Publisher sends frames to a ros topic, where the subscriber listens in on that topic, and when new frames arrive, it sends it through a socket server to the dashboard, which then displays the live video feed successfully.